MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 | 6 | arrive | BI001 | Restaurant | Events | Event | greeted | BI001 | Restaurant | Events | Event

 That table displays metadata to the source of the events, particularly the name of the event (arrive, greeted).

+For example, suppose the database, BI001.Restaurant, is a modern, highly-performant Semantic Layer such as [Kyvos Insights](https://www.kyvosinsights.com/).
+Assuming we have access to that Semantic layer, we could connect to it and richly obtain further data towards facilitating high-qualty decisions.
+That's all the wonderful traditional BI information we've come to love over the decaades, such as Time series of the customer's recent profitability.

 [1]: https://github.com/MapRock/TimeMolecules/tree/main/tutorials/time_molecules_hook "TimeMolecules/tutorials/time_molecules_hook at main · MapRock/TimeMolecules · GitHub"
 [2]: https://github.com/MapRock/TimeMolecules/blob/main/tutorials/time_molecules_hook/restaurant_knowledge_graph.ttl "TimeMolecules/tutorials/time_molecules_hook/restaurant_knowledge_graph.ttl at main · MapRock/TimeMolecules · GitHub"